clay/clay-kiln/docs/deep_linking.md

 </script>
 ```

-main.vue - the contents of the drawer.
+main.vue - The contents of the drawer.
 The two buttons each set the url hash to a different value, and each of the two paragraphs is only shown when the url hash matches a certain value.
 Click the Danger button and the url hash becomes `#kiln~alert~danger`.
 If you refresh the page after clicking that button, the alert drawer will be open, with the Danger paragraph visible.
 ```
 <template>
   <div>